morganmann4/Wdd330-final/README.md

 # bikerentals

-## Description

-Use this as a starting point to complete the WDD 330 team activity: the SleepOutside web application.
-It scaffolds out a simple web app with Vite support to bundle up our assets.

 ## Prerequisites

 - You must have Node installed. visit https://byui-cit.github.io/advcss/lesson01/l01-software.html and skip to the Node section for instructions